Export-Import Bank of the United States (Ex-Im Bank) Explained

 The Export-Import Bank of United States (Ex-Im Bank) is the official US bank specialized as an export credit agency (ECA).
 An ECA is an official entity that was established with the aim to financially assist companies in the USA that want to do business in emerging markets.
 An Export Credit Agency (ECA) helps companies export to other countries by providing loans, guarantees, insurance, and other credit facilities.

-A Little More on the Export-Import Bank of the United States
+A Little More on What is the Export-Import Bank of the United States

 The Ex-Im Bank was established in 1934 by Congress.
 It is a public body operated under a congressional charter.
 Its performance is periodically reviewed by congress.